Cistron/cistron.github.io/splats/hpc_cartesius2.md

 Note: `~mbaron` is another shortcut to address home directories, while `~` will be your home directory you can address other user's home directories by appending their username.

-The `test.sub` (see below) requests a single node for 15 minutes on the short queue, loads Anaconda, activates the QIIME environment and prints out information about the QIIME installation.
+`test.sub` (shown below) requests a single node for 15 minutes on the short queue, loads Anaconda, activates the QIIME environment and prints out information about the QIIME installation.

+*Note: Do not copy and paste the code below on the command line!
+These are the contents of `test.sub`.*

 ```bash
 #!/bin/bash